dojo/docs/dojo/setProp.rst

       dojo.style("someNode", obj);
   });

-It's recommend to use prop.set in dojo 1.7.
+It's recommended to use prop.set in dojo 1.7.

 .. code-block :: javascript